Seven buildings proposed for waterfront development in Parksville - BC Local News

 Results from the last community open house were also posted.

-A total of 35 per cent of respondents at the last session expressed a concern about the building height, while 58 per cent listed themselves as positive and enthusiastic and 12 per cent said they were against it.
+A total of 35% of respondents at the last session expressed a concern about the building height, while 58% listed themselves as positive and enthusiastic and 12% said they were against it.

 After that, the group would apply for a development permit from the City of Parksville.